NucleusEngineering/serverless/.journey/00-run.neos.md

 ## Using Cloud Code

-Alternatively, you can deploy and otherwise manage the lifecycle of your Cloud Run services and other resources using Cloud Code.
+Alternatively, you can deploy and otherwise manage the life cycle of your Cloud Run services and other resources using Cloud Code.

 Cloud Code is an IDE plugin for both VS Code and Intellj-based IDEs and is designed to make you interaction with Google Cloud more convenient.